ObjectJosh/RISE-and-Stand-Strong-Nonprofits/README.md

 # RISE-and-Stand-Strong-Nonprofits
 Description:
 -----------
-Hack4Impact nonprofit project for two nonprofits, RISE and Stand Strong.
+Hack4Impact nonprofit project for two nonprofits, RISE and Stand Strong. <br />
 The source code of this project is private, but if interested in learning more about this project, feel free to contact me.

 Nonprofits:
 -----------